 Companies that Buy Life Insurance Policies

 If you’re thinking about selling your life insurance policy in a life settlement, you may be looking for a list of companies that buy life insurance policies.
 As an owner of a policy this seems like a logical place to start, but the truth is, only a few investor groups are actually consumer facing, meaning they have a call center and staff designed to handle inquiries from the general public, which is both timely and expensive.
 Your best bet is to start with a life settlement broker who can bring your case to many companies that buy life insurance policies, and we can help you.
+Check out our resources if you are looking to sell your life insurance for cash.

 If you’re interested in finding out how much your policy is worth to an investor, take 30 seconds to fill out the Free Appraisal form on this page and we’ll get back with you promptly with some numbers to consider.